lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 Of course, there are limits to how big a collection of documents can be in order to fit in the browser memory, but these limits are **surprisingly high**, especially when using the right data structures.
-Some use cases that are served well by client-side search are, for example, a product search for a medium-sized online shop, search through a blog, or in an address book.
-Proper full-text search can give a much better user experience compared to a crude text comparison or regular expression search.
+Some use cases that are served well by client-side search are, for example, product search for a medium-sized online shop, search through a blog, or address book search.
+Proper full-text search can give a much better user experience compared to a crude string comparison or regular expression search, due to better ranking of results and handling of mispelled terms.

 ## Implementing the index